Konstanc/2d-neighbor-finder/README.md

 # 2d-neighbor-finder
-Tool to find a neighbor (same digit) cells block in a matrix.
+A tool to find a neighbor (same digit) cells block in a matrix.
 Just a tiny JS demo.
 Should not be considered as a serious lib.

 # Usage